eeshwar07/FormulaOne_Stats/README.md

 # Steps to run this project:

-*1)Install node and git for windows.
+* Install node and git for windows.
-*2)Clone this project into your local machine.
+* Clone this project into your local machine.
-*3)Open terminal from the location of the cloned folder of this project and run the command 'npm install'.
+* Open terminal from the location of the cloned folder of this project and run the command 'npm install'.
-*4)After the installation is done, to run the project, run the command 'npm start'.
+* After the installation is done, to run the project, run the command 'npm start'.
-*5)Open localhost:3000 on any web browser to run the project.
+* Open localhost:3000 on any web browser to run the project.